( a short story)

 Bruno was the Tiger’s manager, a surly brute.
 He was away and would only return late on Friday.

-Consumed by curiosity, he had opened the package and seen a fortune in sparklers.
+Consumed by curiosity, Hubert opened the package and seen a fortune in sparklers.
 He knew then that he was in grave danger, so he hastily locked it in the safe.

 He started blubbering and jabbering.
 Eventually, he scrabbled in his pocket and produced five of the largest gems.
 He swore he had not taken more.
 I believed him; not many people lied to me.

 After a little prompting he told me about the security system and safe combination.
 He clearly perceived that playing dumb the next day was his best bet.